Indonesian parliament could pave way Monday for fuel price hikes

-JAKARTA (Reuters) - Indonesia’s parliament could pass measures on Monday paving the way for a 33 percent rise in the country’s fuel prices to reduce a government subsidy bill that has cast a shadow over Southeast Asia’s biggest economy.
+JAKARTA (Reuters) - Indonesia’s parliament debated measures on Monday to open the way for a jump in fuel prices after months of delay that have undermined confidence in the government and the ability of Southeast Asia’s biggest economy to continue rapid growth.

+The surge in fuel prices, which would boost inflation and in turn spark labor union wage demands, is testing Yudhoyono’s already uneasy ruling coalition of political parties, which are increasingly focused on next year’s general and presidential elections.

+One member of the coalition has very publicly opposed a proposal to protect the poor from the impact of higher fuel prices with cash compensation, a measure Yudhoyono had insisted on before he would agree to raise prices.

-Raising fuel prices has been seen as a key test of President Susilo Bambang Yudhoyono’s commitment to economic reform in the final 1-1/2 years of his term as prospects for continued rapid economic growth have started to soften.
+The change has been seen as a key test of Yudhoyono’s commitment to economic reform in the final 1-1/2 years of his term as prospects for rapid economic growth soften.

-Maintaining the subsidy has undermined the government’s reputation in financial markets for fiscal discipline and also contributed to a deepening current account deficit.
-Still the rate rises, and a fuel price increase, would on the other hand raise the cost of living for Indonesians, a sensitive issue ahead of presidential and general elections next year.

-The measures include some 9 trillion rupiah ($910 million) in compensation for the poor to protect them from the initial impact of a planned average 33 percent rise in fuel prices.
+Thousands of protesters took to the streets in cities across the giant archipelago, but there were no reports of serious violence.

+“We reject the proposed cash handouts because it doesn’t address the real issue of poverty.
+Instead, they’re trying to be like Santa Claus before next year’s general election,” head of the largest labor union, Said Iqbal, told reporters.

+These measures will pave the way for the fuel price rise if passed by parliament.

+“We support the cuts in fuel subsidies because Indonesia has to spend billions on fuel imports every year ...
+And make no mistake, we will withdraw support if the government doesn’t protect poor people,” said Teguh Juwarno, an MP with ruling coalition party PAN.

-Yudhoyono has insisted parliament make that money available before he cuts fuel subsidies, which last year cost the former OPEC member some $20 billion.
+Fuel subsidies last year cost the former OPEC member some $20 billion and is putting pressure on the current account deficit.
 The finance ministry has said the price rises could save the state about $4 billion if they are implemented this month.

-“I believe the fuel price increase will be next week,” the Kompas daily website quoted National Planning Minister Armida Alisjahbana as saying on Saturday.

-The finance ministry has warned that growing demand for subsidised fuel, unless prices rise, could exceed 3 percent of GDP.
+The finance ministry has warned that the growing subsidy cost of fuel, unless prices rise, could exceed 3 percent of GDP.
 The initial budget had put the deficit at just 1.6 percent.

 Pointing to concerns over stalling reform momentum, ratings agency Standard & Poor’s early last month downgraded its outlook for Indonesia’s sovereign credit to stable from positive.